Vietnamese National Army: Vietnamese National Military Academy

 In 1953, the cadres formation raised with 54 new battalions raised and hundreds of young Vietnamese officers commissioned.
-By November the Vietnamese National Army was almost wholly manned by Vietnamese personnel of all ranks.
+By November the Vietnamese National Army was almost wholly composed of Vietnamese personnel of all ranks.

 On the other hand, until 1954 some Vietnamese were trained four months in Infantry Instruction Centers (Centre d'Instruction de l'Infanterie, CII) based in southern Vietnam.
 Once licensed these recruits would not be part of the VNA but the French CEFEO.
 Other officer and NCO alumni were coming from all French Union national armed forces including Cambodia, Overseas (Martinique, Reunion, French Guiana), metropolitan French and "French citizens" of French West Africa and India.

 Hoàng Diệu promotion

 On April 20, 1952, the Dalat military academy celebrated its first promotion (Hoàng Diệu) with a "baptism" which is the Saint Cyr -French West Point- fashion.
 Celebrating officials included Chief of State, H.M.
 Emperor Bảo Đại, Prime Minister Trần Văn Hữu, General Governor of French Indochina Gautier and French General Salan, commander of the CEFEO.

 The Emperor awarded the Hoàng Diệu promotion's senior and junior classes with a Saint-Cyr styled saber as new officers of the armed forces.
 As a symbol of the handover of self-defense responsibility of the whole Vietnam to the VNA, the senior class fired 4 traditional arrows in each direction (the arrows being a symbol of the old days of imperial Vietnam and its armed forces).